kiryoo781/kiryoo781/README.md

 ---

 ## 🎭 Fun Fact
-> “Great developers don’t only make a program or write a code”
+> “Great developers doesen’t only make a program or write a code”

  but, they make a compatible application/web and their team can understand what programmer write on coding progress